wanghaoGeneDock/testForTemplate/README.md

 # testForTemplate
-this is a test project for kinds of templates
+This is a test project for kinds of templates

 ## 1. pull request template